thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### Structure of an Argument
 To argue is to say, “I think this is true, and here is why.”
 An argument is a conclusion (the claim) supported by reasons.
 A clear structure helps track that support by starting from common ground, defining key terms, setting the scope of the claim, and stating any assumptions.
-The line of reasoning may be deductive, inductive, or abductive—offered for the audience to judge.
+The line of reasoning is offered for the audience to judge.

 ---